ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: ui}

-You can view the LUNs to which a host has an access to, including information that is needed to make a connection – LUN Name, Storage Type, Target Address, capacity and location:
+You can view the LUNs, which a host has access to, including information that is needed to make a connection – LUN Name, Storage Type, Target Address, capacity and location:

 1. Click **Devices** > **Device List** in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic){: external} and click the appropriate device.
 2. Select the **Storage** tab.